 Louisiana Renaissance Festival

 Every weekend in November and the first two weekends in December, you can head to Hammond for the Louisiana Renaissance Festival.
-Experience the food, music, live theater, and demos at this fest.
+Experience authentic food, music, live theater, and demos at this fest.
 Want to learn the proper way to churn butter?
-Have a knack for apothecary?
+What about goat milking, glass blowing, or falconry?
 This is the fest for you.
-Bring your kids for the puppet show, or get some of your holiday shopping done early at the RenFest Shoppes.
+Bring your kids for the acrobatics show, or get some of your holiday shopping done early at the RenFest Shoppes.
+Come for your turkey leg, or enjoy vegan food options.
 Each weekend has a theme, so don’t forget to dress accordingly!

 How far from NOLA: 1 hr 5 min

-Admission: One-day admission is $20 for adults and $12 for children; other rates found here
+Admission: One-day admission is $20 for adults and $12 for children ages 6-12 (free for children under 6); season pass rates found here

 Port Barre Cracklin Festival